xiong-gang/gpdb/src/test/unit/README.txt

 The test framework accepts command line arguments:

 - --cmockery_abort_at_missing_check
-  In certain situations, is helpful to call the test executable with --cmockery_abort_at_missing_check.
+  In certain situations, it is helpful to call the test executable with --cmockery_abort_at_missing_check.
 When this option is activated or if the cmockery_abort_at_missing_check() function is called, cmockery aborts instead of failing a test when a check is missing.